ClementGeyer/Just-Code/justcode/README.md

 ## Policy

-Just Code engages not to retain any single information related to your code.
+Just Code engages not to retain any information related to your code.

 ## Contact